Hello my crafty friends!!! In this post I will show you how to add a handy slip pocket to your favourite tote bag.

-Can you believe that it has been a year since I’ve designed my first paid for pattern, Tote bag pattern to be precise!
-I designed this Tote bag to be mine (and yours) perfect shopping companion.
-It is a soft style tote bag, which can be folded and stored in the back of the car or handbag, ready for whenever you need it.
-One thing occurred to me lately, is that this tote bag would be even better if it had pockets, because very often I find myself looking for my wallet or keys at the bottom of the bag, which is usually filled to the brim with groceries, hence I thought it would be good idea to revisit the pattern and show you easy hack to add couple of external slip pockets.
+One thing occurred to me lately, is that this bag would be even better if it had pockets!
+Very often I find myself looking for my wallet or keys at the bottom of the bag, which is usually filled to the brim with groceries, hence I thought it would be a good idea to revisit the pattern and show you an easy hack to add an external slip pocket.

 To make the external slip pocket you will need to create an additional pattern piece.
 To do that, take the Front / Back (A) pattern piece and simply draw a line about 12 cm (4 3/4″) from the top edge.